 Paulina: Take comfortable shoes, a notepad and pen and a copy of the Microsoft Top 50 report!

 Stephen: Take a nice big water bottle and some lip balm.
 Your lips crack like dry sand in all that air conditioning combined with the talking you’re going to do!

 Chris: I think you all know what I’m going to say.
 Comfy shoes!

 The fifth edition of our Microsoft Partners Digital Excellence Top 50 Report will be released at Microsoft Inspire on July 14th.
-Register here to get your free copy as soon as it’s made available online, or come and say hello and pick up your hard copy at Microsoft Inspire.
+Come and say hello and pick up your hard copy at Microsoft Inspire.
 You can find us at stand #616.
 We’d love to meet you.

 At Fifty Five and Five, we’re experts in creating professional-level marketing materials for your B2B technology business, including video marketing, animations, blogs and much more.
 Get in touch with us today to see how we can help your business.